hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

+# Dictionary
 # 6.1 A Simple Dictionary
-Lets take a look of a game, it includes some aliens, aliens have different colors and points.
+Let's take a look at a game, it includes some aliens, aliens have different colors and points.
 ```python
 alien_0 = {'color':'green','points':5}
 print(alien_0['color'])